M4SooD/Bankist-Website/README.md

 # Bankist-Website
-Front page of our fictional bank, called Bankist
+Main page of our fictional bank, called Bankist